laurenposey/climbing_app_rails/README.md

 # Mac users will need to change the encoding in the `config/database.yml` file from `WIN1252` to `UTF8` or `unicode`.

+# Windows users use `bundle exec rspec` to run tests

 # _EPICODUS INDEPENDENT PROJECT | A Climbing App_

 #### _A Climbing App, September 2016_